Wheelie and the Chopper Bunch: Other

-Messick and Weinrib also provided voices for several other minor characters.

 Production

 Wheelie and the Chopper Bunch premiered in September 1974, about one year after the debut of Speed Buggy, another Hanna-Barbera cartoon with similar themes.
 Executively produced by William Hanna and Joseph Barbera's Hanna-Barbera Productions, Charles A. Nichols served as the series' director.
 Several writers contributed to the series, including Lars Bourne, Len Janson, Chuck Menville, Robert Ogle, and Dalton Sandifer.
 The show's official theme song was composed by Hoyt Curtin, Barbera, and Hanna.
 Curtin also served as the series' music composer.
 Iwao Takamoto, who had previously worked on several series for Hanna-Barbera productions in the past, solely produced Wheelie and the Chopper Bunch.

 Like other animated series created by Hanna-Barbera in the 1970s, the show contained a laugh track created by the studio.

 Broadcast history

 Wheelie and the Chopper Bunch was broadcast on NBC as part of their Saturday morning children's lineup between September 7 and November 30, 1974; and before being cancelled, it continued to air regularly on the network until August 30, 1975.
 The series featured a total of 13 episodes with three segments each, bringing a total of 39 segments overall.
 During its original allocated time slot, the show rivaled The Bugs Bunny Show on ABC and repeats of Scooby-Doo, Where Are You! on CBS; it also aired immediately following reruns of the animated adaptation of The Addams Family and right before Emergency +4 on NBC.

 In syndication, the series was replayed on several television networks after its cancellation.
 USA Network ran the series beginning May 16, 1989 and until March 28, 1991.
 Sister channels Cartoon Network and Boomerang have broadcast Wheelie and the Chopper Bunch on multiple occasions since their initial launch; the former began reruns in 1995, while the latter started in 2000.
 The episode featuring "Double Cross Country", "The Infiltrator", and "The Stunt Show" was featured on the Warner Bros.
 Presents DVD compilation Saturday Morning Cartoons – 1970's Volume 1 and released on May 26, 2009.
 As part of the Warner Bros.
 Television Distribution's Archive Collection, the complete Wheelie and the Chopper Bunch series was made available on DVD as a three-disc set.
+The first four episodes are not shown in broadcast order.